Great Fire of Rome: Vigiles

-After the fire in AD 6, the Vigiles ("cohorts of the watchmen") were introduced by Augustus.
-The cohortes vigilum, run by freedmen, were tasked with guarding Rome at night while the cohortes urbanae were tasked with guarding Rome during the day.
+In 22 BC, Augustus funded a fire brigade.
+In AD 6, he introduced the Vigiles ("cohorts of the watchmen").
+The cohortes vigilum, run by freedmen, were tasked with guarding Rome at night.
+The cohortes urbanae were tasked with guarding Rome during the day.
 By the time of the Great Fire of Rome, there were thousands of Vigiles in the city, and they went to work trying to stop the flames by pouring buckets of water into buildings, trying to move flammable material from the fire's path, and even demolishing buildings to attempt to make a fire break.
-In 22 BC, Augustus funded a fire brigade.

 Rome's water system

 Before the fire, Rome's water was brought in by nine aqueducts, which were not set up with equipment to fight fires.
 Carrying out repairs to the aqueducts was an ongoing task for the Curator Aquarum or Water Commissioner of Rome.
 The Curator Aquarum was also in charge of investigations into those who were illegally piping water away without paying a license fee to the state.
 Firefighters relied on blankets, buckets of water, vinegar, and demolition of buildings to put fires out.